clarkfitzg/phd_research/proposal/outline.md

 Listing the characteristics that make these interesting and relevant to research.

+## Sufficient statistics for exponential families

+For iid rows of an `n x p` matrix `X`, compute the sufficient statistics `T(X_i)`.
+Say for multivariate normal with `p = 1000`.

+- Easily understood
+- Relates to statistics
+- Embarrassingly parallel row-wise operations

 ## Prediction from a fitted model

+Given a fitted model `f`, and an `n x p`  matrix `X`, compute `yhat_i = f(x_i)`.

 - Easily understood
 - Embarrassingly parallel row-wise operations

+When do we need to predict these super large objects?
+No examples come immediately to mind.

 ## PEMS robust regression

+Perform iteratively reweighted least squares after grouping the data by station.

 - Realistic, interesting problem involving large data
 - Not embarrassingly parallel because of initial data organization